NERDDAO/bonfire-fetch/README.md

 Bonfires provides a contextual framework to process unstructured data while the uAgents bring infrastructure for distribution of knowledge and agentic frameworks.

-Bonfires is a semantic back end that will create taxonomies for documents and put them in vector storage.
-The service can ingest documents and use the chunk search to find contextual data for the agent.
+Bonfires is a semantic back end that creates taxonomies for documents and stores them in vector storage.
+The service can ingest documents and use chunk search to find contextual data for the agent.

 ## Quick Start